Hillbilly Elegy: Contentious film based on the life of Trump’s running mate JD Vance

 Editor

-The eyes of the world are on one person right now, JD Vance, who was just announced as former president Donald Trump’s running mate in his campaign for the US presidency.
+JD Vance has been announced as Donald Trump’s running mate in his campaign for the US presidency, sparking renewed interest in the controversial film depicting his troubled childhood in rural Ohio.

-But before Vance, 39, was a couple of steps away from the most powerful position in the world, he was just a self-proclaimed “hillbilly” raised in the Appalachian mountains of Ohio, the product of a chaotic childhood filled with poverty, despair and dysfunction.
+Before Vance, 39, was a couple of steps away from the most powerful position in the world, he was just a self-proclaimed “hillbilly” raised in the Appalachian mountains, living in poverty, despair and dysfunction.

 His exceptional journey to Yale Law School was documented in his memoir, Hillbilly Elegy, published in 2017.